DataDog/documentation/content/guides/autodiscovery.md

 Notice that each of the three values is a list.
 Autodiscovery assembles list items into check configurations based on shared list indexes.
 In this case, it composes the first (and only) check configuration from `check_names[0]`, `init_configs[0]` and `instances[0]`.

-Unlike with auto-conf files, **container identifiers may be the short OR long name of the container image**, e.g. `httpd` OR `library/httpd:latest`.
+Unlike auto-conf files, **key-value stores may use the short OR long image name as container identifiers**, e.g. `httpd` OR `library/httpd:latest`.
 The next example uses a long name.

 #### Example: Apache and HTTP checks